ReturnInfinity/BareMetal/doc/Kernel API.md

 		RDX = Variable 2
 	OUT:	RAX = Result

-Function numbers come in pairs (one for reading a parameter, and one for writing a parameter). `b_system_config` should be called with a function alias and not a direct function number.
+Function numbers come in pairs (one for reading a parameter, and one for writing a parameter). `b_config` should be called with a function alias and not a direct function number.

 Currently the following functions are supported: